hyprstack/animal-vital-sign-reader/README.md

 ### Hardware

-For the hardware I will begin the project with a `raspberry-pi`, as this follows the low cost approach I intend to implement.
+For the hardware I will begin the project with a `raspberry-pi` or `arduino`, as this follows the low cost approach I intend to implement.
 This component also comes with the advantage that it is easy to program and is compatible with `nodejs`.
-I have not yet chosen any sensor pads, and further research needs to be done in this area.
+As for sensors, there are a few options:[heart-rate pad](http://pulsesensor.com/), [Raspberry PI with Ant](http://www.johannesbader.ch/2014/06/track-your-heartrate-on-raspberry-pi-with-ant/) and [adafruit](https://www.adafruit.com/products/1077).

 ___